Zoe Shipton: Education and career

-Zoe Shipton has a large network of projects and fellow colleagues all over the globe with substantial projects included in countries such as the United States, China, Australia, South Africa, and multiple countries across Europe.
+Zoe Shipton has a large network of projects and colleagues all over the globe with substantial projects included in countries such as the United States, China, Australia, South Africa, and multiple countries across Europe.

 Research and publications

-Shipton's research focuses on the structural and permeability architecture of faults, with four main areas of focus; how faults act as high permeability conduits, low permeability faults faults that produce hydrocarbon traps and barriers to fluid flow, understanding fault processes as tangible evidence that earthquakes are relative movements across fault zones, and how to constrain uncertainty in geological models.
-24 PhD students have worked across these questions and projects for their thesis as well as post-doctoral studies under Shipton.
+Shipton's research focuses on the structural and permeability architecture of faults, with four main areas of focus; how faults act as high permeability conduits, low permeability faults that produce hydrocarbon traps and barriers to fluid flow, understanding fault processes as tangible evidence that earthquakes are relative movements across fault zones, and how to constrain uncertainty in geological models.
+24 PhD students have worked across these questions and projects for their theses as well as post-doctoral studies under Shipton.

 Shipton has been published in several prominent geoscience journals, including Nature Energy, Tectonophysics, and The Journal of Structural Geology.
 While these works explore such topics as the connection between geologic faults and earthquake prediction, or the nature and control of fractures in different rock types, she has also written about teaching methods for communicating the value of uncertainty and flexibility in the development of geoscience knowledge.
 Shipton also discusses subjective bias in geological data gathered about fault lines.
 In “How do we see fractures?”, Shipton sets out a system of protocols to ensure the accurate collection of this data as it is often used in geological and predictive models.
 In “Interseasonal Compressed-air Storage Using Saline Aquifers” Shipton proposes the use of porous rock basins to hold large amounts of compressed gasses to store energy in a renewable energy system.

-Shipton has Published over 190 peer reviewed research articles and papers, has been cited over 6200 times, and has an H-index of 35.
+Shipton has published over 190 peer-reviewed research articles and papers, has been cited over 6200 times, and has an H-index of 41.

 Honours

 In 2010, Shipton received the William Smith Fund award for excellence in contributions to applied and economic aspects of geoscience by an early-career geoscientist.

-In March 2016 Shipton was elected a Fellow of the Royal Society of Edinburgh, Scotland's National Academy for science and letters.
+In March 2016, Shipton was elected a Fellow of the Royal Society of Edinburgh, Scotland's National Academy for science and letters.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to geoscience and climate change mitigation.

+In 2025 she was elected a Fellow of the Royal Academy of Engineering.